 This one-week course is for emerging and professional documentary filmmakers and cinematographers who want to explore the technical and creative role that the camera plays in documentary production.
 Through screenings, analysis of documentaries, examination of camera style, and a close look at technical and storytelling solutions, students will become experts at defining what makes a convincing documentary.
-The class covers storytelling, shot design, sequencing and continuity, blocking and camera moves, composition, POV, and lens selection.
+Throughout the week the class will examine the importance of anticipating technical and logistical choices before the shoot.
+The workshop covers storytelling, shot design, sequencing and continuity, blocking and camera moves, composition, POV, and lens selection.

 The mornings are spent in the classroom for discussion, critiques, and screenings.
 The afternoons are dedicated to research and fieldwork as the students find and shoot a short documentary, and gain practical experience handling the camera in a variety of situations.
 Scenes are edited for review and critique.